-Resolution 15/03 On the vessel monitoring system (VMS) programme 196 Resolution 15/09 On a fish aggregating devices (FADs) working group Resolution 15/10 On target and limit reference points and a decision framework 203 ACTIVE CMMs ADOPTED AT THE EIGHTEENTH SESSION OF THE IOTC 2014 207 Resolution 14/01 On the removal of obsolete Conservation and Management Measures Resolution 14/02 For the conservation and management of tropical tunas stocks in the IOTC area of compe Resolution 14/05 Concerning a record of licensed foreign vessels fishing for IOTC species in the IOTC are competence and access agreement information Recommendation 14/07 To standardise the presentation of scientific information in the annual Scientific Committee report and in Working Party reports 215 ACTIVE CMMs ADOPTED AT THE SEVENTEENTH SESSION OF THE IOTC 2013 218 Resolution 13/04 On the conservation of cetaceans Resolution 13/05 On the conservation of whale sharks ( Rhincodon typus ) Resolution 13/06 On a scientific and management framework on the conservation of shark species caught i association with IOTC managed fisheries Resolution 13/09 On the conservation of albacore caught in the IOTC area of competence 225 ACTIVE CMMs ADOPTED AT THE SIXTEENTH SESSION OF THE IOTC 2012 226 Resolution 12/01 On the implementation of the precautionary approach Resolution 12/02 Data confidentiality policy and procedures Resolution 12/04 On the conservation of marine turtles Resolution 12/06 On reducing the incidental bycatch of seabirds in longline fisheries Resolution 12/09 On the conservation of thresher sharks (family Alopiidae) caught in association with fisher in the IOTC area of competence Resolution 12/12 To prohibit the use of large-scale driftnets on the high seas in the IOTC area ACTIVE CMMs ADOPTED AT THE FIFTEENTH SESSION OF THE IOTC 2011 Resolution 11/02 On the prohibition of fishing on data buoys Resolution 11/04 On a regional observer scheme 250 ACTIVE CMMs ADOPTED AT THE FOURTEENTH SESSION OF THE IOTC 2010 Resolution 10/08 Concerning a record of active vessels fishing for tunas and swordfish in the IOTC area Resolution 10/10 Concerning market related measures 256 ACTIVE CMMs ADOPTED AT THE ELEVENTH SESSION OF THE IOTC 2007 259 Resolution 07/01 To promote compliance by nationals of Contracting Parties and Cooperating Non-Contracting Parties Non-Contracting Par cting Parties with IOTC conservation and management measures.
-260 ACTIVE CMMs ADOPTED AT THE NINTH SESSION OF THE IOTC 2005 262 Resolution 05/01 On conservation and management measures for bigeye tuna Resolution 05/03 Relating to the establishment of an IOTC programme of inspection in port Recommendation 05/07 Concerning a management standard for the tuna fishing vessels ACTIVE CMMs ADOPTED AT THE EIGHTH SESSION OF THE IOTC 2003 Resolution 03/01 On the limitation of fishing capacity of Contracting Parties and Cooperating Non-Contra Parties Resolution 03/03 Concerning the amendment of the forms of the IOTC statistical documents ACTIVE CMMs ADOPTED AT THE SIXTH SESSION OF THE IOTC 2001 Resolution 01/03 Establishing a scheme to promote compliance by Non-Contracting Party vessels with 203 resolutions established by IOTC 286 Resolution 01/06 Concerning the IOTC bigeye tuna statistical document programme ACTIVE CMMs ADOPTED AT THE FOURTH SESSION OF THE IOTC 1999 Resolution 99/02 Calling for actions against fishing activities by large scale flag of convenience longline vo APPENDIX I History of all Conservation and Management Measures adopted by the Commission 292
+Resolution 15/03 On the vessel monitoring system (VMS) programme Resolution 15/09 On a fish aggregating devices (FADs) working group Resolution 15/10 On target and limit reference points and a decision framework ACTIVE CMMs ADOPTED AT THE EIGHTEENTH SESSION OF THE IOTC 2014 Resolution 14/01 On the removal of obsolete Conservation and Management Measures Resolution 14/02 For the conservation and management of tropical tunas stocks in the IOTC area of competence Resolution 14/05 Concerning a record of licensed foreign vessels fishing for IOTC species in the IOTC area of competence and access agreement information Recommendation 14/07 To standardise the presentation of scientific information in the annual Scientific .
+209 Committee report and in Working Party reports .
+213 ACTIVE CMMs ADOPTED AT THE SEVENTEENTH SESSION OF THE IOTC 2013 216 Resolution 13/04 On the conservation of cetaceans Resolution 13/05 On the conservation of whale sharks (Rhincodon typus) .
+219 Resolution 13/06 On a scientific and management framework on the conservation of shark species caught in association with IOTC managed fisheries Resolution 13/09 On the conservation of albacore caught in the IOTC area of competence ACTIVE CMMs ADOPTED AT THE SIXTEENTH SESSION OF THE IOTC 2012 Resolution 12/01 On the implementation of the precautionary approach Resolution 12/02 Data confidentiality policy and procedures Resolution 12/04 On the conservation of marine turtles Resolution 12/06 On reducing the incidental bycatch of seabirds in longline fisheries .234 Resolution 12/09 On the conservation of thresher sharks (family Alopiidae) caught in association with fisheries in the IOTC area of competence 220 Resolution 12/12 To prohibit the use of large-scale driftnets on the high seas in the IOTC area Recommendation 12/15 On the best available science ACTIVE CMMs ADOPTED AT THE FIFTEENTH SESSION OF THE IOTC 2011 Resolution 11/02 On the prohibition of fishing on data buoys Resolution 11/04 On a regional observer scheme ACTIVE CMMs ADOPTED AT THE FOURTEENTH SESSION OF THE IOTC 2010 Resolution 10/08 Concerning a record of active vessels fishing for tunas and swordfish in the IOTC area Resolution 10/10 Concerning market related measures ACTIVE CMMs ADOPTED AT THE ELEVENTH SESSION OF THE IOTC 2007 Resolution 07/01 To promote compliance by nationals of Contracting Parties and Cooperating Non-Contracting Parties with IOTC conservation and management measures ACTIVE CMMs ADOPTED AT THE NINTH SESSION OF THE IOTC 2005 Resolution 05/01 On conservation and management measures for bigeye tuna Resolution 05/01 On conservation and management measures for bigeye tuna Recommendation 05/07 Concerning a management standard for the tuna fishing vessels ACTIVE CMMs ADOPTED AT THE EIGHTH SESSION OF THE IOTC 2003 Resolution 03/01 On the limitation of fishing capacity of Contracting Parties and Cooperating Non-Contracting Parties.
+Resolution 03/03 Concerning the amendment of the forms of the IOTC statistical documents ACTIVE CMMs ADOPTED AT THE SIXTH SESSION OF THE IOTC 2001 .
+283 Resolution 01/03 Establishing a scheme to promote compliance by Non-Contracting Party vessels with 204 resolutions established by IOTC Resolution 01/06 Concerning the IOTC bigeye tuna statistical document programme ACTIVE CMMs ADOPTED AT THE FOURTH SESSION OF THE IOTC 1999 Resolution 99/02 Calling for actions against fishing activities by large scale flag of convenience longline vessels \$288 APPENDIX I History of all Conservation and Management Measures adopted by the Commission .
+290